Treat your water if it has high levels of contaminants.

 Water softener

-A conventional water softener (also called a cation exchange system) is typically installed as a whole house system (POE).
+A conventional water softener (also called a cation exchange system) is typically installed as a whole house system (POET).
 It exchanges the contaminant for sodium or potassium, which remains in the water.
 The contaminant is flushed away with the wastewater when the softener is cleaned.

 Water softeners are typically used to remove hardness but can also remove contaminants such as radium, iron and manganese.